 - High tenant return rate thereby retaining rather than displacing the community as can sometimes happen through regeneration

-- High return and levels of interest from neighbouring areas, reducing vacancies and time taken to realise return on investment for the client.
+- High return and levels of interest from neighbouring areas.
+This reduced vacancies and the time taken to realise return on investment for the client.

 - But more importantly, real change in the lives of people living there; changes in their health, wellbeing and finances, including children playing in the streets, people engaging with their neighbours and greater care for the whole place.

-This case study describes how these benefits have been achieved in the words of those involved.
+Our full case study describes how these benefits have been achieved in the words of those involved.
 Please download our full case study for more information.